jayson-doty/azure-active-directory-lab/README.md

-# Hybrid Cloud Active Directory Domain Services (AD DS) Lab
+# Active Directory Domain Services (AD DS) Lab

-This repository documents the end-to-end planning, deployment, and administration of a secure, production-grade **Active Directory Domain Services (AD DS)** environment.
-Hosted on **Azure virtual infrastructure**, this project simulates a real-world multi-site enterprise network, implementing industry best practices for identity and access management (IAM), logical organizational unit (OU) design, group policy enforcement, and administrative delegation.
+This repository provides an overview of the entire process from the planning to the deployment and management of a secure and production-quality **Active Directory Domain Services (AD DS)** infrastructure.
+The project is hosted on **virtual infrastructure** on Microsoft Azure and emulates a real-world multi-site corporate network that adheres to the best industry practices of IAM, OU design, GPO implementation and admin delegation.

 ---

-## 🛠️ Project Architecture & Design
+## Project Architecture & Design

 ### 1. Topology & Components
-The environment is composed of two primary virtual machines deployed on the same Azure Virtual Network (VNet) to ensure seamless local routing and DNS resolution:
+The environment comprises two main virtual machines running on the same Azure Virtual Network (VNet):

-*   **Domain Controller (DC01):** Windows Server 2022 Datacenter promoted to the forest root domain controller for `lab.local`.
-Configured with a static private IP to maintain DNS and authentication stability.
+*   **Domain Controller (DC01):** This is a Windows Server 2022 Datacenter machine, which has been promoted to be a root domain controller within the forest `lab.local`.
+It has been assigned a static IP address to help keep the DNS and the authentication stable.
-*   **Domain Client (CLIENT01):** Windows Server 2022 Datacenter configured to behave as a standard domain-joined workstation, routed through the Domain Controller for primary DNS.
+*   **Domain Client (CLIENT01):** This is a Windows Server 2022 Datacenter machine, which has been set up to work like a standard domain member workstation.

 ```
                   ┌──────────────────────────────────────────┐